tommis-dojo/desktop-gui-dingo/README.md

 Following the instructions from tauris [getting started using html, css, and js](https://tauri.app/v1/guides/getting-started/setup/html-css-js/).

-* we provide html, js and css
+* we provide a simple webpage (html, js and css)
-* tauri provides the embedded browser that acts as a desktop gui application:
+* tauri provides the embedded browser (acting as a desktop gui application)
+* webpage is standalone, no calls outside to application

+Minimal functionality:

+* Have a input and display element
+* Changing the input element modifies the output element
+* logic is done entirely in javascript (as noted, no calls application)

-Creating and calling the app to use the existing `ui/index.html`:
+Creating and calling the app to use the existing assets in `ui`:

 ```
-make
+make help       # show make targets
+make run-dev    # for dev (reload page if any asset changes)
+make run-build  # for creating and running standalone binary
 ```